treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

   tasks for the same actual write job that use a different job context and ID!

+### Requirements from (lakeFS server) Versioning Engine

+Assume the number of write partitions $N$ may be several thousands.

+1. Support for metadata-only copies.
+We want to be able to add another link to an existing object.
+We guarantee that that object will be uncommitted and on the same branch.

+   As part of GC+, the StageObject API on the lakeFS server is going away, and a new CopyObject API will appear.

+   To reduce dependencies, we will use the new API if it is available, otherwise fall back on the old API.
+This is safe because lakeFS versions without the upcoming CopyObject can safely StageObject the same object twice.
+As an alternative, we would be more than happy to have StageObject limited to support precisely this one use that we need, and that will continue to be supported!
+1. To attain high performance, we will need this inventory of operations to be fast:

+   * These operations occur for each write job, so only once or twice:
+     CreateBranch (1), DiffRefs (1, limited to 1 output), DiffBranch (1,
+     limited to 1 output), PutObject (<=1).
+   * These are a small number of batched calls, but in total run in time proportional to the number of partitions, $\Theta(N)$.
+Each batch is of course as large as possible (1000): ListObjects, DeleteObjects.
+   * These are single calls that run in time $\Theta(N)$: Commit, MergeIntoBranch.

 ## Properties

 * The merge is performed by lakeFS so it is **atomic**.